alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 The [National Trust site](https://www.nationaltrust.org.uk/aberdulais-tin-works-and-waterfall/features/aberdulais-an-industrial-revolution-since-1584) says the copper was used in coins minted for Queen Elizabeth I.
 I tried to find some pictures of the coins in question, but there's not enough detail to know which coins those are.
-Based on dates, I think it would have been her sixth batch of coins, such as this [sixth issue pound][six_pound], but that's a total guess.
+Based on dates, I think it would have been her sixth issue of coins, such as this [gold pound][six_pound], but that's a total guess.

 Over time, Aberdulais became a site of different industries -- textile milling, cloth production, even a flour mill -- then in 1831, it became the site of a tinplate works.
 [Tin plating][tinning] is the process of coating thin sheets of iron or steel with tin, so they don't rust.
 Tin plate is used for things like cooking utensils and canned food, and versions of it are still in use today.
+Wales had an incredibly successful tin plating industry -- so much so that the US slapped [massive tariffs][tariffs] on it, and shut the whole thing down.

 The National Trust site is based in the remains of one of the old tin plating works.

-Wales had an incredibly successful tin plating industry -- so much so that the US slapped [massive tariffs][tariffs] on it, and shut the whole thing down.

 So what's it like to visit?